deriv-com/deriv-app/README.md

 ### Starting a Development Server

-If you wish to work on Core, simply run `npm run serve core`.
+If you wish to run development server, you need to first make sure that you've installed `docker-cli` on our machine, change the configuration to run docker as not-root user (check [this](https://docs.docker.com/engine/install/linux-postinstall/)), then simply run `npm run serve core`.

 But for working on any of the other packages (such as Trader, Bot, P2P), perform the following: